Cleveland Clinic logo

 ACE Inhibitors

-Angiotensin-converting enzyme inhibitors, or ACE inhibitors, are medications that lower your blood pressure.
-They interfere with how your body converts angiotensin into a form that raises your blood pressure.
-These drugs can treat cardiovascular conditions like high blood pressure, heart failure, kidney problems and more.
+ACE inhibitors (angiotensin-converting enzyme inhibitors) are medications that lower your blood pressure.
+They do this by blocking your body’s conversion of angiotensin into a form that raises your blood pressure.
+These drugs can treat heart and blood vessel conditions, like high blood pressure, heart failure, kidney problems and more.

 Overview